SetareIzadi/Real-time-temperature-sensor/README.md

 A simple prototype for a real-time temperature sensor using an Arduino and LM35 temperature sensor.

-## Components Required
+## Components

-- Arduino (Uno, Nano, or compatible board)
+- Arduino Uno
 - LM35 Temperature Sensor
-- Jumper wires
+- Wires
-- Breadboard (optional)
+- Breadboard

 ## Wiring Diagram